AnshuRegmi/WEBFINALPROJECT/README.md

 - Responsive design media query breakpoints
 - SVG icon markup for plus/minus indicators
 - Debugging CSS transitions
+- Font import syntax from Google Fonts
+- Explaining the independent toggle pattern

 ### What I Did Myself:
 - Analyzed the reference images for exact design requirements
-- Wrote the JavaScript accordion logic from scratch
+- Wrote the JavaScript accordion logic implementation
-- Implemented the single-item-open pattern
+- Understood and implemented the independent toggle pattern
+- Removed the code that closes other items when opening new ones
 - Fine-tuned responsive breakpoints
 - Adjusted font sizes and spacing to match reference
 - Added hover states and transitions
 - Structured the project file organization
 - Tested across different screen sizes
 - Fixed bugs and refined the user experience
+- Added answer text to all FAQ items
+- Ensured multiple items can be open simultaneously

 ## How to Use